The Evolution of Natural Gas Price Review Arbitrations

 - if the parties cannot reach agreement within the mandatory negotiation period, provide that either party may submit the matter to international arbitration.

-Contracts that include price review clauses typically include ICC, SCC or UNCITRAL arbitration provisions and provide for three arbitrators.
-The seat of arbitration is often New York, London, Geneva, Paris or Stockholm.
+Contracts that include price review clauses typically include arbitration provisions of the International Chamber of Commerce, the Arbitration Institute of the Stockholm Chamber of Commerce or the United Nations Commission on International Trade Law, and provide for three arbitrators.
+The seat of arbitration is often New York, London, Geneva, Paris, Stockholm or Singapore.
 Arbitral awards revising a contract price or rejecting a request for revision are enforceable under the New York Convention – although enforcement is rarely required because of the parties’ ongoing commercial relationship.

 These price review clauses started to become standardised in the 1980s, when contracts were signed concerning the Norwegian Troll gas field.
-These so-called ‘Troll contracts’ were organised through a centralised process, by which all producers (and the Norwegian government) and all the buyers (which operated through a consortia) were involved in the negotiations.
-As a result, a standardised form of agreement was used, which included the price review language.
-In the decade that followed, other buyers and sellers adopted the same or similar language in other long-term supply contracts – and the price review clause become more or less industry standard in Europe.
+These ‘Troll contracts’ were organised through a centralised process, by which all producers (and the Norwegian government) and all the buyers (which operated through a consortium) were involved in the negotiations.
+As a result, a standardised agreement was used, which included the price review language.
+In the decade that followed, other buyers and sellers adopted the same or similar language in other long-term supply contracts – and the price review clause became more or less an industry standard in Europe.

 These price review clauses – now in place in long-term gas contracts across Europe – set the stage for what happened next.